You may have noticed that your macaw parrot blushes. Blushing ranges from light pink to deep red and conveys what your parrot is feeling.

 - Make their head feathers stand up

-Parrots that are excited about the prospect of playtime will also start to blush.
+Parrots excited about the prospect of playtime will start to blush.
 At this point, you must provide some toys and games.
 If you have time, your parrot will enjoy being let out of its cage to roam around.

 Unfortunately, when a mate isn’t available, parrots become sexually attached to their owners.
 When they become bonded to their owner, they become frustrated as their mating needs cannot be met.

 During the reproductive stages, parrots may blush and ruffle their feathers to attract a mate.
-You’ll also notice:
+You’ll also notice the following:

 Parrots will come out of the breeding cycle, but until that happens, you’ll want to deter the behavior by: